 Allow our registered dietitian and nutritionist help lower cholesterol, reduce triglycerides and manage dyslipidemia through adjustments to your diet, a personalized meal plan and other nutritional interventions.

-✓ Receive education pertaining to cholesterol, obtain evidence-based facts and have myths dispelled, if necessary or desired.
+✓ Receive education by a registered dietitian for cholesterol, obtain evidence-based facts and have myths dispelled, if necessary or desired.

 ✓ Help you keep track of the amount of saturated fats and trans fats you are consuming.

-✓ Thoroughly assess your current eating habits and food you eat, lifestyle, health history, family history, physical activity levels, alcohol intake et al.
+✓ Have a dietitian thoroughly assess your current eating habits and food you eat, lifestyle, health history, family history, physical activity levels, alcohol intake et al. with cholesterol in mind.

 ✓ Assist you in making adjustments to your diet and lifestyle.